ClusterHQ/flocker/docs/install/index.rst

 Installing Flocker
 ==================

-There are several installation options with which you can get up and running with Flocker:
+There are several installation options with which you can get up and running with Flocker.

+You can also try Flocker without installation, either in our live hosted environment or on virtual machines using our Vagrant image.
+For more information, see :ref:`get-started`.

 Quick Start Flocker Installer
 =============================